 The Board has concluded that Mr. Hess should continue to serve on the Board due to, among other things, his appointment as CEO and significant experience with and considerable knowledge of Willis Towers Watson, which he gained through his combined years of service as an employee, manager and officer of Willis Towers Watson, legacy Towers Watson and legacy Watson Wyatt.
 This includes over 20 years of experience in various management roles.
 The Board believes that Mr. Hess's substantive expertise in a wide range of the Company's business, including investments, brokerage and employee benefits and actuarial consulting, as well as his education and affiliations as a Fellow of the Society of Actuaries and member of the Conference of Consulting Actuaries, provides significant insight into Willis Towers Watson's business and management of a global business.

-Independent Director;

-Corporate Governance and
+Board Committees: Corporate Governance and Nominating; Human Capital and Compensation

-Nominating Committee

-Member; Human Capital

-and Compensation

-Committee Member

-- Executive/management experience
+- · Executive/management

-- Financial expertise
+- Financial

-- Industry experience
+- Industry

 Jacqueline Hunt